-French name (German "Bruchschaden") for the beginning at champagne
+French term (German "breakage damage") for the initially at champagne

-(Sparkling wine) commonly occurring bottle breakage.
-The cause was an overpressure caused by too much carbon dioxide, because the pressure could not be determined with sufficient accuracy.
-About 10 to 15% of the bottles exploded, which was not without danger.
-The problem lasted until the middle of the 19th century and was solved only by thicker-walled bottles, as well as a precise measurability and dosage of carbon dioxide.
+(Sparkling wine) frequently occurring bottle break.
+The cause was an excess pressure caused by too much carbon dioxide, because the pressure could not yet be determined with sufficient accuracy.
+Around 10 to 15% of the bottles exploded, which was not without danger.
+The problem existed until the middle of the 19th century and was only solved by thick-walled bottles, as well as precise measurability and metering of the amount of carbon dioxide.